EXPLAINER: Myanmar media defiant as junta cracks down - WTMJ

 Associated Press

-BANGKOK (AP) — Myanmar’s military-controlled government is seeking to suppressing media coverage of protests against their seizure of power as journalists and ordinary citizens strive to inform people inside and outside of the country about what is happening.
+BANGKOK (AP) — Myanmar’s military-controlled government is seeking to suppress media coverage of protests against its seizure of power as journalists and ordinary citizens strive to inform people inside and outside of the country about what is happening.

 The government has detained dozens of journalists since the Feb.
 1 coup, including Thein Zaw of The Associated Press.